FranciscoAlexanderAguilar/Jira-Installation/Java home.md

-If is a fresh ubuntu installation check for $JAVA_HOME is set.
+On ubuntu check if $JAVA_HOME is set.

 $ echo $JAVA_HOME